-In a world where people are becoming more conscious of their safety, many only leave their house to do their grocery shopping.
-Once they’ve collected their necessities, we are all caught trying to pay for our shopping as quickly as possible.
-Self-checkouts have been around for a long time, yet some still struggle, even more so with a week’s worth of shopping, to operate them.
-Express checkouts turn into traffic jams of frustrated customers, waiting for shop assistants to fix the customers’ errors, and playing Jenga with their food on small, weighted platforms before bagging it up.
-Well, one company in South Korea, Hanwha Techwin, is trying to clear the waiting aisles of the future with the next level in self-automated technology for customers.
-Let’s find out how self-checkout is changing retail industry.
+In a world where people are becoming more conscious of their safety, some only leave their house for grocery shopping.
+Self-checkouts have been around for a time, yet some still struggle to operate them.
+Express checkouts can turn into traffic jams of frustrated customers, waiting for shop assistants to fix the customers’ errors, and playing Jenga on small, weighted platform.
+However one company in South Korea, Hanwha Techwin, is trying to clear the waiting aisles of the future with the next level in self-automated technology for customers.
+Let’s examine how self-checkout is changing the retail industry.

 We sat down with Andy Lee, Team Leader of Vision solution business team at Hanwha Techwin, to dig in more into trends in retail solutions.

-Tell us what your Automate Checkout Solution (ACO) and its key benefits for retail stores and shoppers.
+Tell us about your Automate Checkout Solution (ACO) and its key benefits for retail stores and shoppers.

 Hanwha’s Auto Check Out is an automatic product recognition payment machine.
 This product was created to solve the hassle of existing inconvenience that consumers find with barcodes on products and using barcode readers.
 By simply placing the purchased product on a conveyor belt, it automatically finds the barcode printed on the product.
 Our ACO products can help customers reduce the time to spend searching for product barcodes, by putting all products on the conveyor and focus on payment.